Camera angles, lighting, pacing, and storytelling – these topics run through the minds of students on SFC’s Broadcast Team and SFCtv every day!

 What Are Broadcast and SFCtv?

-Broadcast and SFCtv are Middle and Upper School media programs, offered at Santa Fe Christian School.
+Broadcast and SFCtv are Middle and High School media programs, offered at Santa Fe Christian School.
 They provide students with an in-depth experience in the world of broadcast journalism.

 John Salyer explains, “There’s Intro to Broadcast, where you get to go through the process of editing, writing, directing, producing, engineering, sound, anchoring, and speech”.
 Broadcast is part of SFC’s abundant curriculum, and it helps fulfill the art requirement for graduation.